MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-stack-hci-kernel-soft-reboot-error-c0000034.md

 ---
 # Error c0000034 when performing Kernel Soft Reboot

+This article provides information to an issue where you receive a warning message in Microsoft Azure Stack HCI, version 21H2 when performing Kernel Soft Reboot.

+Original product version: Azure Stack HCI, version 21H2

 ## Symptoms

-Consider the following scenario:

-- You have a server with the Azure Stack HCI, version 21H2 operating system installed.
+When the Azure Stack HCI, version 21H2 operating system is installed on a system, consider the following scenario:

-- You perform a [Kernel Soft Reboot (KSR)](/azure-stack/hci/manage/kernel-soft-reboot) by running the `ksrcmd.exe /Verbose /Self` command in Windows PowerShell on the server.
+- Perform a [Kernel Soft Reboot (KSR)](/azure-stack/hci/manage/kernel-soft-reboot) by running the `ksrcmd.exe /Verbose /Self` command in Windows PowerShell on the server.
-- You perform the first reboot.
+- Perform the first reboot.

 In this scenario, the following volmgr warning is logged as a system log in the Event Viewer: